nrfconnect/sdk-nrf/applications/nrf_desktop/doc/dev_descr.rst

 **********************

 The module uses :c:macro:`BT_GATT_SERVICE_DEFINE` to define the custom GATT Service.
-More detailed information regarding GATT are available in Zephyr's :ref:`zephyr:bt_gatt` documentation.
+More detailed information regarding GATT is available in Zephyr's :ref:`zephyr:bt_gatt` documentation.